-to networks with base station support.
+Jini [1] is a distributed object infrastructure that adds support to dynamic service registration and lookup to Java RMI [18].
+However, the system assumes the existence of a central server to run the lookup service, which restricts its use to networks with base station support.
 The Jini framework also includes a Lindalike shared data space implementation, called JavaSpaces [4].
 Once more, the system assumes that the data space resides in a central server, which precludes its utilization when operating in ad hoc mode.
-The same problem is shared by other client/server implementations of Linda, like TSpaces [21].
+The same problem is shared by other client/server implementations of Linda, like TSpaces [19].

-Lime [14, 9] introduces the notion of transiently shared data space to Linda.
+Lime [13, 9] introduces the notion of transiently shared data space to Linda.
 In the model, each mobile host has its own tuple space.
 The contents of the local spaces of connected hosts are transparently merged by the middleware creating the illusion of a global and virtual data space.
 Applications in Lime perceive the effects of mobility by atomic changes in the contents of this virtual space.
 However, even when used in a small federation of hosts, the main problems of transiently shared spaces are efficiency and scalability.
 The reason is the amount of global synchronization required to assure the consistency of the virtual space.
 Particularly, query operations must run as a distributed transaction to retrieve matching tuples.
 Moreover, the model allows users to define the destination tuple space of an outputted tuple.
-This leads to the notion of misplaced tuples, i.e., tuples that are temporally in a wrong tuple space waiting for the connection to its target host.
+This leads to the notion of misplaced tuples, i.e., tuples that are temporally in a wrong tuple space waiting for the connection of its target host.
 Thus, the host engagement protocol also requires a distributed transaction to deliver misplaced tuples.
-Finally, disengagements in Lime should be announced in order to remove event handlers placed at remote hosts.
+Finally, disengagements in Lime should be announced, in order to remove event handlers placed at remote hosts.

 There are several simulators for mobile distributed systems.
-Probably, the most well known are ns [11] and GloMoSim [22].
+Probably, the most well known are ns [11] and GloMoSim [20].
 They do not support, however, the implementation of distributed algorithms using high level abstractions, like tuple spaces.

-6 Conclusions and Future Work
+6 Conclusions

-In this paper we have presented a simulator for PeerSpaces, a coordination model for mobile computing systems.
+In this report we have presented a simulator for PeerSpaces, a coordination model for mobile computing systems.
 PeerSpaces was designed to overcome the main shortcoming of shared space coordination models when used in ad hoc wireless networks - the strict reliance on the traditional client/server architecture - while preserving the main strengths of such models - the asynchronous and uncoupled style of communication.
 The design of the model has privileged observance to ad hoc networks principles.
 As usual in such models, transparency is sacrificed in name of scalability and soundness.
-In order to illustrate the programming approuch proposed by PeerSpaces, a termination detection algorithm was presented.
+In order to ilustrate the programming proposed by PeerSpaces, a termination detection algorithm was presented.